Where Are Case IH Tractors And Combines Made?

 The company is headquartered in Basildon, UK, and is controlled by Exor, an Italian investment firm.
 With more than 63,000 employees across 67 manufacturing plants and 56 R&D centers, CNH Industrial continues to lead in innovation and sustainability.

-Notes: CNH Industrial serves multiple markets, including agriculture, construction, trucks, buses, and military.
+Source: CNH Industrial Notes: CNH Industrial serves multiple markets, including agriculture, construction, trucks, buses, and military.
+Related: Read more about where New Holland's tractors and combines are made.

 Despite having multiple brands under its umbrella, CNH Industrial ensures that each operates independently.
 This approach minimizes overlap and maximizes efficiency.
 For example, Case IH, Case Construction, and New Holland all have distinct dealer networks and product lines.